 Nearby Pacific Grove gives access to the 17-Mile Drive, which is regarded as one of the most scenic drives in the world.
 The 17-Mile Drive stretches all the way through Pebble Beach, a peninsula known for its world-class golf courses and resorts.
 Pebble Beach Golf hosts prestigious golf tournaments and awes players and spectators alike with open views of the Pacific Ocean, and draws more than 200 classic cars and thousands of visitors to its fairway for the annual Pebble Beach Concours d’Elegance.
 Salinas residents can also take advantage of the city’s close proximity to Santa Cruz, a beach town celebrated for its famous Boardwalk (complete with volleyball courts, amusement parks, and more) and, most notably, the Santa Cruz World Surfing Reserve, which boasts more than 23 surf spots.

 A total of 35,220 students are enrolled in public schools in Salinas.
-There are 77 elementary schools, 97 middle schools, and 33 high schools that span across more than 25 public school districts, with a student to teacher ratio of roughly 25:1.
+There are 65 schools that span across more than 10 public school districts, with a student to teacher ratio of roughly 25:1.
 The largest school districts include Salinas Union High School District, which serves 14,000 students across 10 campuses, Alisal Union, which serves more than 8,000 students across 12 campuses, and Salinas City Elementary School District, which serves almost 8,000 students across 13 schools.

 Additionally, approximately 4,190 students in Salinas are enrolled in private programs, between 30 elementary schools, 30 middle schools, and 22 high schools.

 Monterey County graduation rates continue to trend upward, with 77.8 percent of students obtaining a high school education, while some of Salinas’ largest school districts match California’s graduation rate of 80 percent and higher.